 No less than a dozen tests later and I’m confident that you are going to love these cookies are much as we do.
 I know, I know.
 Tough job, huh?
 Making batch after batch of chocolate chip cookies on the quest to vegan and gluten-free chocolate chip cookie perfection.
 I’m pretty sure cookies are like pizza; some aren’t that great, but all are good.
 Even the crumbly ones got put to good use.

 Ready for the secret?
 Almond butter.
 To get that delicious, soft-baked toffee flavor that chocolate chip cookies have we are using almond butter instead of actual butter.
 Once cooked, the almond butter tastes like browned butter, it’s pure magic.

-- While you can make your own gluten-free blends, I prefer to rely on a pre-mixed blend like this gluten-free all-purpose blend from Hodgson Mills.
+While you can make your own gluten-free blends, I prefer to rely on a pre-mixed blends.
 Especially if you are new to gluten-free baking, use a trusted blend to make sure you are choosing a flour that mimics wheat as close as possible.
 Most gluten-free baked goods can taste gummy, which likely means the wrong ratio of flours was used.
-Using a product like the one from Hodgson Mills eliminates this possibility.
+Using a pre-mixed product eliminates this possibility.